The best secure email providers make it simple and easy to protect your privacy and improve the security of your emails.

-When it comes to popularity and ease of use, there is no beating major email service providers like Google and Microsoft.
+When it comes to popularity and ease of use, there is no beating major email providers such as Google and Microsoft.

 But these services still have a long way to go before they can be termed “secure.”
 Communication conducted over email isn’t normally secured by end-to-end encryption and can easily be subpoenaed by government agencies in case of legal conflict.